Various courses exist to prepare researchers for teaching and supporting learning in higher education (summarised in the table below).

 The Postgraduate Researcher Teaching Scheme

-Applied Sessions – Induction – introduction to the programme, criteria and UK Professional Standards Framework (UKPSF)
+1. Introduction – getting to know each other and introduction to the sessions, criteria and UK Professional Standards Framework (UKPSF)

-6. Applied Practice 2 – reflection through the students’ view
+3. Student/peer masterclass – reflection through both the students’ and colleagues’ view

-The course normally runs twice per year starting in October and January.
-Please complete the Google form here to register your interest in being included in the next cohort.
-There are a limited number of places available on each cohort and the relevant Heads of Research Degrees (HORDs) will make a decision on who is eligible for a place.
+Please complete the Google form to register your interest in being included in the next TSDS or PGRTS cohort.
+There are a limited number of places available on each TSDS cohort and the relevant Heads of Research Degrees (HORDs) will make a decision on who is eligible for a place.

 If you have any questions, please contact email@example.com in the first instance.
 Academic queries will be forwarded to the relevant staff.